Chart Color Schemes

 Health outcomes in Bannockburn are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Bannockburn's health indicators show below-average outcomes based on AreaSearch's assessment as of 2021.
-Mortality rates and chronic condition prevalence were typical but higher than the national average among older cohorts.
+Bannockburn's health indicators show below-average outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence as of 15th May 2022.
+The level of common health conditions among the general population is somewhat typical but higher than the national average, particularly among older cohorts.

-Private health cover was at approximately 53% of the total population (~4,047 people), slightly above Rest of Vic.'s 50.5%.
-The most common conditions were asthma (9.7%) and mental health issues (8.8%), with 68.9% reporting no medical ailments, compared to Rest of Vic.'s 63.4%.
-Health outcomes among working-age residents were typical.
-However, only 13.3% of residents were aged 65 and over (1,011 people), lower than Rest of Vic.'s 23.9%.
-Senior health outcomes presented some challenges but ranked lower nationally than the broader population.
+Private health cover stands at approximately 53% of the total population (~4,047 people), leading the average SA2 area's rate of 50.5%.
+The most prevalent medical conditions are asthma and mental health issues, affecting 9.7 and 8.8% of residents respectively, while 68.9% declare themselves completely clear of medical ailments compared to Regional Vic.'s 63.4%.
+Health outcomes among the working-age population are broadly typical.
+The area has 13.5% of residents aged 65 and over (1,026 people), lower than Regional Vic.'s 23.9%.
+Health outcomes among seniors present some challenges but rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health